 Specific Roll Forming Applications

-Roll forming is ideal for many industries — some obvious, others not so much.
-Many of these industries have taken advantage of roll forming for decades, while others are still learning about its virtues:
+Roll forming is ideal for many industries – some obvious, others not so much.
+Dahlstrom Roll Form has created parts for several applications, including:

 Roll formed parts make up the framing system that holds many solar panels on: